How Healthy is Your Life Portfolio?

 Taking the Life Portfolio approach means starting with the three most important parts of a household’s finances—income, debt, and assets—and then looking at how they collectively reflect your financial well-being.
 Examining the U.S. overall, our analysis shows that while income and debt levels have improved since the Great Recession, our assets have seen the most dramatic increase.

 The Life Portfolio provides a snapshot of the U.S. economy from the perspective of a typical American household.
 It is made up of three components, representing the three most important parts of a household’s finances: income, debt, and assets.
 To help provide a broader picture of how American households are doing, each component (income, debt, and assets) is looked at from two different angles by using two different representative data series.
 The three data series are each ranked against their history from 1980 to 2016.
 The rankings are then averaged and re-ranked to get the final value for that component.
 Once income, debt, and assets have been individually scored, they are also averaged and then re-ranked to get the final Life Portfolio score.
+Contact Barnes Capital Group to discuss your portfolio today.

 Check out this PDF for an in-depth look at The Life Portfolio.